alem-platform/bootcamp-go/story12/get_btree_min/README.md

 # get_btree_min

-Write a function `GetMin` for the `BTree` structure to find and return the minimum value stored in the binary search tree.
+Write a function `GetMin` for the `BTree` structure to find and return the node with minimum value stored in the binary search tree.

 **Function definition:**